Skip to content

 Angelo State Natural History Collections: The ASNHC contains nearly 100,000 preserved specimens of all types of living organisms, including mammals, birds, amphibians, reptiles, and plants from the Galapagos Islands and all throughout the world.
 Students gain hands-on experience collecting and cataloging specimens, which can even be utilized for their research projects.

-ASU Planetarium: The recently renovated ASU Planetarium contains the distinctive combination of a Sci-Dome digital projector and large tilted dome theater.
+ASU Planetarium: The ASU Planetarium contains the distinctive combination of a Sci-Dome digital projector and large tilted dome theater.
 It is capable of projecting more than 500 million stars and celestial objects.
-The Planetarium is used as a multimedia immersive classroom for astronomy, physical science, and geology classes as well as those taught through ASU’s Kay Bailey Hutchison Center for Security Studies.
+The Planetarium is used as a multimedia immersive classroom for astronomy, physical science, and geology classes, as well as for public astronomy shows and K-12 outreach.
+The newest attraction is a GeoDome Globe that provides 360-degree global views of a variety of subjects and programs.

 Modular Theatre: The ASU Modular Theatre, one of only six of its kind on U.S. college campuses, allows production groups to completely transform the look and feel of the stage.
 ASU theatre students host several productions in the Modular Theatre every year, including three dinner theatre shows.

-Additional distinctive resources include the Biology Department Greenhouse, ROTC Flight Simulator, Entertainment Computing Lab, dedicated psychology and sociology labs, and a high-tech Scanning Electron Microscope, among many others.
+Additional distinctive resources include the Biology Department Greenhouse, ROTC Flight Simulator, Entertainment Computing Lab, dedicated psychology labs, and a high-tech Scanning Electron Microscope, among many others.

 ACADEMIC FACILITIES

 Health and Human Services Building: ASU’s Health and Human Services Building, which opened its doors in January 2018, houses the Archer College of Health and Human Services.
-The building features expanded labs for several departments as well as six state-of-the-art simulation labs for practical use by nursing, physical therapy, and health science students.
+The building features expanded labs for several departments, as well as six state-of-the-art simulation labs for practical use by nursing, physical therapy, athletic training, and health science students.

 Library Learning Commons: One of the most popular points of destination on campus, the Library Learning Commons is located on the first floor of the Porter Henderson Library.
 This space is designed with students in mind, completely moldable with movable furniture, a coffee bar, and current technology.
 And as a hub for information and interaction, it is the prime spot for engagement between students, faculty, and staff alike.